$25,000 grant was made on May 22, 2019 to the Mark West Community Preschool to support renovations, due to the loss of their school in the fire.

-Our signature fundraising event, the Sonoma County Wine Auction, has raised over $39 million to date and has been recognized as one of Wine Spectator’s Top Charity Wine Auctions in the United States.
-Through the Auction, Community Grants, Fund-the-Future and Fund-A-Need are made possible by contributions from our vintners, donors and members of the community for their extraordinary generosity and support of our vision and goals.
-Learn more about the Sonoma County Wine Auction here.
+Our signature fundraising event, the Sonoma County Wine Auction (SCWA), has raised $39 million to date and has been recognized as one of Wine Spectator’s Top Charity Wine Auctions in the United States.
+Community Grants, Fund-the-Future and Fund-A-Need programs are made possible by contributions from our vintners, donors and members of the community for their extraordinary generosity at SCWA and support of our vision and goals.
+Learn more about the Sonoma County Wine Auction.

 We would like to extend our appreciation and gratitude to our wine community for their support and partnership in the Sonoma County Wine Auction.

 We are honored to have had the following members of the wine community as our Honorary Chairs:

 - 2019: Christopher Jackson, Jackson Family Wines & Gina Gallo, E. & J. Gallo Winery

 - 2020: Clay Mauritson, Mauritson Wines, Jake Bilbro, Limerick Lane Cellars, & Mark McWilliams, Arista Winery

 - 2021: The Jackson Family, Jackson Family Wines, George F. Hamel, Jr. and The Hamel Family, Hamel Family Wines, Dan Kosta, AldenAlli

 “We are humbled that our vintners, affiliate members, event program sponsors and the general public continue to place high importance on supporting the extraordinary work of our Sonoma County beneficiary partners.
 The needs of the most vulnerable in our community have been magnified during the pandemic.
 We’ve been able to prioritize funds for immediate assistance while also continuing our commitments to help support nonprofits focused on education & literacy, health & human services, the environment, and arts & culture.”